-- The ingredients making up the powder are primarily milk-based and may also include additional trace elements, minerals, vitamins and additives that will increase the ash content – all for the better of the product;
+- The ingredients making up the powder are primarily milk-based and may also include additional trace elements, minerals, vitamins and additives that will increase the ash content – all for the better of the product.

 - High levels of low-quality ingredient inclusion – such as low-grade vegetable and dairy protein sources – will drive up the ash content for the worse.

-With an ash content of 8.4% – derived from high levels of vitamins and mineral inclusions corresponding to the premix – Liffey Mills is very proud to put its Elvor Performance label out there amongst the market leaders of milk replacers.
+With an ash content of 8.4% – derived from high levels of vitamins and mineral inclusions corresponding to the premix – Liffey Mills is very proud to put its Elvor Performance label out there among the market leaders of milk replacers.